nelsonfigueroa/nelson.cloud/content/posts/2020-08-20-useful-constants-in-rubys-date-class.md

 categories = ["Ruby"]
 +++

-While tying to modify dates in string form, I came across a convenient way to convert months into their numerical values.
+While trying to modify dates in string form, I came across a convenient way to convert months into their numerical values.
 For example, say I had the string `Aug 20, 2020` and I wanted to convert it into `8-20-2020`.
 It's easy to split the string and add a dash in between each number.
 But what about `Aug`?
 How do we get the numerical form of `Aug` and all the other months?
 We could manually create something like a hash that contains months in string and numerical form.
 But, Ruby already comes with a built-in solution.